ddrous/ncflow/README.md

 <div style="text-align:center"><img src="docs/assets/Tax.png" /></div>

-# NCFlow (previously called Nodax and TAX)
+# Neural Context Flow
 Neural Context Flow: A library for Generalisable Neural ODEs

-This is a one-stop shop for all things neural odes for dynamical systems (hopefully, WIP).

-What to do: Install the library and run the scripts in the folder `examples/`.
+## Instructions

-`pip install -e .`
+1. Install the package: `pip install -e .`
+2. Update the data generation script in `dataset.py`, or directly download the data from [Gen-Dynamics](https://anonymous.4open.science/r/gen-dynamics/)
+3. Then set its hyperparameters and run the main script: `python main.py`

 NCflow is built around 5 extensible modules:
 - a DataLoader: to store the dataset